AnicetH/GCMApp/README.md

 These topics here are as follows:

--Cleaning and wrangling datas with bigquery
+1-Cleaning and wrangling datas with bigquery
--Import datas in Neo4j GraphDatabase
+2-Import datas in Neo4j GraphDatabase
--Recommendation engine with cypher
+3-Recommendation engine with cypher
--Network Analysis with graph algorithms
+4-Network Analysis with graph algorithms